 How Does a PunchOut Catalog Work?
 Learn more here.

 The VAR business also has functions like quoting, order processing, catalog management and CRM amongst others.
-To efficiently run an ecommerce store, you need an ecommerce tool that easily ties into the other tools that you use for your VAR business.
+To efficiently run an eCommerce store, you need an eCommerce tool that easily ties into the other tools you use.